 Neither of the experienced booster riders below could buckle themselves due to how high the Revolve 360 sit up off the vehicle seat, however, the belt fit was excellent on both of them.
 They have nearly outgrown it though, by shoulder height.

-On SensorSafe, from Evenflo “SensorSafe…monitors the well-being of your child through a smart chest clip that syncs up with a vehicle dongle and your smartphone via Bluetooth.
+From Evenflo: “SensorSafe…monitors the well-being of your child through a smart chest clip that syncs up with your smartphone via Bluetooth (and on some older versions, a vehicle dongle that plugs into your OBD port).
 Breathe easier knowing that the SensorSafe mobile app will send you a notification in real-time if:

 - Your child unbuckles the chest clip while the car is in motion